-The sound of dry leaves blowing in light wind tricked me into thinking he was coming up behind me even though I knew he was still taking steps across ancient terrain, across the shield.
-His horse, painted belly, spots of white nuzzling his head in my palms every time he saw me and me, always … Continue reading When he comes home
+The sound of dry leaves blowing in light wind tricking me into thinking he's coming up behind me even though I knew he was still taking steps across ancient terrain, across the shield.
+His horsepainted bellyspots of white nuzzling his head in my palms every time he saw me and me, always thanking himthank you … Continue reading When he comes home

 on the road